antiguru/rahmen/README.md

 ]
 ```

+This ends the basic processing of the metadata.
+The information line produced by the rules given will show below the
+image, unless you decide to go further and process it using Python, which is described next.

+#### Advanced metadata processing using Python

-As this method proved to quickly lead to awkward and unwieldy code, we introduced a way to use Python code that takes
+As the regex ``line_replacements`` method proved to quickly lead to awkward and unwieldy code, we introduced a way to
-the metadata tags, after they have been processed using all the individual and per-line regex definitions and have been
+use Python code that takes the metadata tags, after they have been processed using all the individual and per-line regex
-joined by the separator, and processes them accordingly.
+definitions and have been joined by the separator, and processes them accordingly.

 Add the following to the configuration file to call a script named ``postprocess.py`` in the same directory as
 ``rahmen`` (the extension ``.py`` being quietly assumed):